Should I Participate in Lent?

 Of worship.

-Jesus is worthy of more than my going 40 days without Starbucks.
+Jesus is worthy of more than going 40 days without Starbucks.

 And to do some good deeds for a few weeks just because it’s a “good thing” to do would be a sham.
-For me, it’s better to accept Christ’s love poured out for me at the cross and shed it abroad of my heart every day.
-In the ways in which He asks me to.
+It is better to accept Christ’s love poured out for us at the cross and shed it abroad in our hearts every day, in the ways in which He asks us to.

-And because of what the Holy Spirit has shown me, my giving up Facebook or chocolate for 40 days would be a dishonor to my Savior.
-My friend, these are my personal convictions from the Holy Spirit.
+Through the Holy Spirit’s conviction, we can recognize that giving up Facebook or chocolate for 40 days without also devoting special time of prayer and study during that 40 days would not be meaningful.
+My friend, these are my personal convictions from the Holy Spirit and from studying God’s Word.
 I’m simply sharing them to encourage you to examine your heart as well.

 In realizing that Jesus never instructed us to participate in an observation of His time in the wilderness, I recalled the thing that He did give us specific instruction to do in remembrance of Him.